Black Friday (1978): Aftermath

 In demonstration of Black Friday, the sentence on the placard: "We want an Islamic government, led by Imam Khomeini".

-Black Friday is thought to have marked the point of no return for the revolution, and it led to the abolition of Iran's monarchy less than a year later.
+Black Friday is thought to have marked the point of no return for the revolution, and it led to the abolition of Iran's monarchy less than five months later.
 It is also believed that Black Friday played a crucial role in further radicalizing the protest movement, uniting the opposition to the Shah and mobilized the masses.
-The incident is described by historian Ervand Abrahamian as "a sea of blood between the shah and the people."
+Historian Ervand Abrahamian describes the incident as "a sea of blood between the shah and the people."
 Initially, opposition and western journalists claimed that the Iranian army had massacred thousands of protesters.
 The clerical leadership announced that "thousands have been massacred by Zionist troops".
 According to the historian Abbas Amanat:

 The clerical activists, backed by the Qom marja's, capitalized on the Jaleh Square massacre to paint the regime as brutal and illegitimate.
 Aided by a rumor-mongering machine that became fully operational in the absence of reliable media and news reporting, the number of casualties, the “martyrs” on the path of Islam, was inflated to thousands, and the troops who opened fire on them were labeled as Israeli mercenaries who were brought in to crush the revolution.

 The events triggered protests that continued for another four months.
 The day after Black Friday, Amir-Abbas Hoveyda resigned as minister of court for unrelated reasons.

 A general strike in October shut down the petroleum industry that was essential to the administration's survival, "sealing the Shah's fate".
 The continuation of protests ultimately led to Shah leaving Iran in January 1979, clearing the way for the Iranian Revolution, led by Ayatollah Ruhollah Khomeini.